Erzangel/kube-trino-bigdata-ece/docs/3-minio-object-storage.md

 1. Formatting disks with DirectPV,
 2. Installing MinIO through the MinIO Operator and Helm

+## Issues encountered

+We have encountered multiple issues while deploying MinIO.

+**As of now, the MinIO deployment is not fully functional**.
+We have tried our best to fix it, but lacked time.

+Details on the issues encountered [can be found in the project report](../project_report.md#list-of-problems-encountered).

 ## Formatting disks with DirectPV

 Before installing MinIO itself, the disks on the worker nodes must be prepared & formatted.